jdjuan/angular2-bootcamp/README.md

 - Make Felipe and I say: "Wow!"

 ## Questions and Answers
-Felipe and I will do our best to be available to answer your questions, but if
+Felipe and I will do our best to be available to answer your questions through Slack, but please be patient